fltk/fltk/README.Unix.txt

  3.6  Creating new Projects
 ----------------------------

 FLTK provides a neat script named "fltk-config" that can provide all the flags needed to build FLTK applications using the same flags that were used to build the library itself.
-Running "fltk-config" without arguments will print a list options.
+Running "fltk-config" without arguments will print a list of options.
 The easiest call to compile an FLTK application from a single source file is:

   fltk-config --compile myProgram.cxx